Debate Scholarships - 2012–13 - Scholarships - Financial Aid - Cedarville University

 - Previous experience in Debate competition or related activities

-- ACT/SAT scores (SAT scores represent a combination of critical reading and math)
+- ACT/SAT test scores (SAT scores represent a combination of critical reading and math)

 - Rationale for wanting to join the team